johnbasl/johnbasl.github.io/_pages/meeting.md

 [1-hour Virtual Meeting](https://calendly.com/johnbasl/zoom-meeting-with-john)

-Pleae note: if you've somehow stumbled upon this page via internet search or some other means, this is not intended as a public meeting scheduler.
+Please note: if you've somehow stumbled upon this page via internet search or some other means, this is not intended as a public meeting scheduler.
 If you'd like to meet me but weren't directed to this page by me, please send me an email to chat about a potential meeting.